brickadia-community/omegga/README.md

     npm i -g omegga

-Alternatively, you can use a development/local omegga
+Alternatively, you can use a development/local omegga.

     # clone omegga
     git clone https://github.com/brickadia-community/omegga.git && cd omegga

+    # install dependencies
+    npm i

     # point development omegga to global npm bin
     npm link

     # build the web ui (once)
     npm run dist

+If you accidentally install both from github and `npm i -g omegga`, you can run `npm unlink omegga` to stop npm from using the git one.

 If you have EACCES errors on WSL, see the [troubleshooting](#troubleshooting) section for a potential fix.